"7 Essential Tips for Aspiring Authors with Dysgraphia or Dyslexia"

 Speech-to-Text Software: Tools like Dragon NaturallySpeaking, Google Docs Voice Typing, or Apple's built-in dictation feature can convert your spoken words into text, allowing you to focus on your ideas without the physical act of writing.

-Writing Software with Accessibility Features: Programs like Grammarly, Scrivener, or Microsoft Word offer spell-check, grammar check, and other features that can help with writing mechanics.
+Writing Software with Accessibility Features: Programs like Grammarly, Scrivener, and Microsoft Word offer spell-check, grammar-check, and other features that can help with writing mechanics.
+To help with being focused on the topic, I use AI tools like ChatGPT.
+I use Grammarly as my main grammar check tool.

 3. Outline Your Book or Article.